Workout Nutrition Part 1: What To Eat Before Your Workout

 This is also true when it comes to getting the most out of your workouts.

-How you eat around your workout plays a vital role in areas like:
+How you eat around your workout plays a vital role in these areas:

 - Losing fat